godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Adding mouse scroll wheel input
 -------------------------------

-Let's add one more input related feature before we start working on the pick ups and the target.
+Let's add one more input related feature before we start working on the pickups and the target.
 Let's add the ability to change weapons using the scroll wheel on the mouse.

 Open up ``Player.gd`` and add the following class variables: